slip-slap/slip-slap.github.io/_posts/2016-03-17-language-summary.md

 ---
 {% include JB/setup %}

+#### Remark
+1. Both japanese and english have variation of verbs, appearing in different forms, which is complete different from chinese.
+- I have been looking for something to learn.
+- 何を探しているんですか？

 #### Chinese
 I am a native Chinese speaker, but I don't think I master this language at all.